-Gluten-Free Gingerbread Waffles what could be better on a cold winters day.
+Gluten-Free Gingerbread Waffles what could be better on a cold winter’s day?
 YUM!!
 However, if you are like me you will adore these gingerbread waffles.
 Needless to say, this is my version of a Swedish Pepperkaka but in Waffle form.
-In any event, inspiration to create this recipe came after I made my Pepperkakor cookies.
+Indeed, these lofty buttermilk waffles will have your family desiring more.
 All in all, these Pepperkakor Waffles are the bomb.
-In conclusion, they are a little more mild version of a German gingerbread.
+In conclusion, they are a little more mild version of German gingerbread.

 Gluten-Free Gingerbread Waffles